jas8726/flags-estore/docs/DesignDoc.md

 This section describes the web interface flow; this is how the user views and interacts with the e-store application.

-> _Provide a summary of the application's user interface.
-Describe, from
-> the user's perspective, the flow of the pages in the web application._

 When the application opens, the user is brought to the dashboard.
 This is the main page of the application.
 Here, the user can view the top flags, create or login to an account, search for a specific flag using the search bar, and create and save a custom flag.
 When pressing on the Flags button, the current webstore inventory will be displayed.
 Each flag displays the price, current inventory quantity, and a picture of the flag.
 These details can also be shown when the user clicks on the flag name.
 If a user is logged in, they can add flags to the cart.
 If they click on the shopping cart button, the user will see the contents of their shopping cart, which they can buy using the checkout button.

 ### View Tier
-> _Provide a summary of the View Tier UI of your architecture.
-> Describe the types of components in the tier and describe their
-> responsibilities.
-This should be a narrative description, i.e. it has
-> a flow or "story line" that the reader can follow._

-> _You must also provide sequence diagrams as is relevant to a particular aspects
-> of the design that you are describing.
-For example, in e-store you might create a
-> sequence diagram of a customer searching for an item and adding to their cart.
-> Be sure to include a relevant HTTP requests from the client-side to the server-side
-> to help illustrate the end-to-end flow._
 The view tier of our architecture is the user interface, made up of several sets of classes, each responsible for a single component.
 Each component has an html class and a css class.
 The classes are responsible for displaying the component, and displaying the component, respectively.
 The app.component classes are responsible for the welcome message and navigation menu at the top of all pages.
 The homepage is made up of the dashboard.component classes and this component displays the top products, the search bar, and the custom button.
 The flags display tab is its own component and it displays the flags in a grid and includes an add to cart button.

 The user can also click on the name of the flag to see details, displayed by flag-detail.component.
 There is also a component for the shopping cart, login, and register.

 ### ViewModel Tier
-> _Provide a summary of this tier of your architecture.
-This
-> section will follow the same instructions that are given for the View
-> Tier above._

-> _At appropriate places as part of this narrative provide one or more
-> static models (UML class diagrams) with some details such as critical attributes and methods._
 The ViewModel tier refers to the classes that communicate between the view tier and the model tier.
 This would refer to the typescript classes that handle computation and the storing of information.
 Every component has a typescript file that can communicate with other components to display various data, for example the flags.component that displays the flags in the browse tab, communicates with the account typescript file to check if a user is logged in and displays the add to cart button accordingly.
 This tier also consists of the java controller files FlagController.java and AccountController.java that handle http requests.

 ![View Model UML](viewmodel_UML.png)